Box Butte County RSVP offering Tree of Love

-ALLIANCE — Box Butte County RSVP invites the community to include a nursing home resident in your Christmas giving this year.
-RSVP has set up a “Tree of Love” at Carter’s decorated with ornaments suggesting gifts for 50 residents of Highland Park Care Center.
+Box Butte County RSVP invites the community to include a nursing home resident in your Christmas giving this year.
+RSVP has set up a “Tree of Love” at Valor General Store for the residents at Hemingford Community Care Center and at Carter’s in Alliance for the residents of Highland Park Care Center.

-Members of the community can participate by by stopping by Carter’s and selecting an ornament to purchase a gift for a nursing home resident.
+Members of the community can participate by stopping by Valor’s and/or Carter’s and selecting an ornament to purchase a gift for a nursing home resident.

-Gifts purchased for this event should be left at Carter’s no later than Wednesday, Dec.
+Gifts purchased for this event should be left at Valor’s or Carter’s no later than Wednesday, Dec.
 15.

 For questions, contact Angie Flesner at 308-762-1293 for details and questions.